wmde/wikibase-release-pipeline/example/README.md

 > 💡 WBS Deployment Kit always references the latest minor and patch releases of the compatible WBS Service Containers major versions.

-#### Minor updates for WBS Service Containers
+#### Minor and patch updates for WBS Service Containers

-As WBS Deployment Kit always references latest minor and patch releases of compatible WBS Service Containers, non breaking changes (including security updates) are applied automatically when recreating Docker containers.
+As WBS Deployment Kit always references latest minor and patch releases of compatible WBS Service Containers TODO: rephrase, non breaking changes (including security updates) are applied automatically when recreating Docker containers.
 This should be always safe to do.
 Simply run

 ```sh
 docker compose down